 One great virtue of the SDSS DR7 quasar survey is that it provides unprecedented statistics for broad-line quasar properties.
-To demonstrate this, Figs. 10-12 show some statistical properties of quasars using our spectral measurements for H $\beta$ , MgII, and CIV, respectively.
+To demonstrate this, Figs. 11-13 show some statistical properties of quasars using our spectral measurements for H β , MgII, and CIV, respectively.
 These figures show the typical values of these properties for SDSS quasars as a quick reference.

-There are some correlations among the properties shown in Figs. 10-12 which are not due to selection effects, such as the well-known Baldwin effect (Baldwin 1977), and the correlations between EW and FWHM for MgII (e.g., Dong et al. 2009b).
-The statistics of our catalog now allows in-depth investigations of these correlations when binning in different quantities such as redshift or luminosity.
-However, we also point out that there are some apparent correlations which are likely due to selection effects or host contamination (such as the apparent anti-correlation between $\alpha{\lambda}$ and $\log L{5100}$ ).
+There are correlations among the properties shown in Figs. 11-13.
+Some of these correlations are not due to selection effects.
+For instance, the well-known Baldwin effect (Baldwin 1977), i.e., the anti-correlation between line EW and continuum luminosity, is clearly seen for CIV and MgII.
+There are also strong correlations between EW and FWHM for MgII (e.g., Dong et al. 2009b) and CIV, which are not due to any apparent selection effects.
+The statistics of our catalog now allows in-depth investigations of these correlations when binning in different quantities such as redshift or luminosity, and to probe the origins of these correlations.
+However, there are some apparent correlations which are likely due to selection effects inherent in a flux-limited sample, or host contamination.
+For instance, the apparent anti-correlation between α{λ} and $\log L{5100}$, and the mild negative Baldwin effect below $\log L{5100} \lesssim 45$ for H β seen in Fig. 11, are most likely caused by increasing host contamination towards fainter luminosities (see §3.6).
 Moreover, the spectral quality (mainly S/N) has important effects on the measured quantities and may bias the measurements at the low S/N end.
-Thus one must take these issues into account when using the catalog to study intrinsic correlations between various properties.
+Thus one must take these issues into account when using the catalog to study correlations among various properties.
+The detailed investigations of various correlations will be presented elsewhere.

-Fig. 13 shows the so-called 4DE1 projection in the H $\beta$ FWHM versus $R{\text{FeII}} = \text{EW}{\text{FeII}4434-4684}/\text{EW}{\text{H}\beta}$ space (e.g., Sulentic et al. 2000, 2002; Zamfir et al. 2009), which is an extension of the eigenvector space for quasar properties suggested by Boroson & Green (1992).
-Objects with H $\beta$ FWHM $> 4000 \,\mathrm{km}\,\mathrm{s}^{-1}$ (i.e., population "B" in the terminology of the 4DE1 parameter space of Sulentic and collaborators) have a tendency to have weaker relative iron emission strength for larger FWHMs.
+Fig. 14 shows the so-called 4DE1 projection in the H β FWHM versus $R{\text{FeII}} = \text{EW}{\text{FeII4434-4684}}/\text{EW}{\text{H}\beta}$ space (e.g., Sulentic et al. 2000, 2002; Zamfir et al. 2009), which is an extension of the eigenvector space for quasar properties suggested by Boroson & Green (1992).
+Objects with H β FWHM > 4000 km s-1 (i.e., population "B" in the terminology of the

+4DE1 parameter space of Sulentic and collaborators) have a tendency to have weaker relative iron emission strength for larger FWHMs.
 The black contours show the distribution of all quasars while the red contours show the distribution of radio-loud (R > 10) quasars.
-It appears that the radioloud contours are more vertically elongated, broadly consistent with the phenomenological classification scheme based on the 4DE1 parameter space (e.g., Sulentic et al. 2000, 2002; Zamfir et al. 2009).
+It appears that the radio-loud contours are more vertically elongated, broadly consistent with the phenomenological classification scheme based on the 4DE1 parameter space (e.g., Sulentic et al. 2000, 2002; Zamfir et al. 2009).
 The physics driving these characteristics in the parameter space is currently not clear, and deserves further study.

-Fig. 14 shows the correlation between the $[O\,\textsc{iii}] \lambda 5007$ luminosity and the continuum luminosity at 5100 Å. This correlation is usually used to estimate the bolometric luminosity using the $[O\,\textsc{iii}] \lambda 5007$ luminosity as a surrogate for type 2 quasars (e.g, Kauffmann et al. 2003; Zakamska et al. 2003; Heckman et al. 2004; Reyes et al. 2008).
+Fig. 15 shows the correlation between the [O III] λ 5007 luminosity and the continuum luminosity at 5100 Å. This correlation is usually used to estimate the bolometric luminosity using the [O III] λ 5007 luminosity as a surrogate for type 2 quasars (e.g, Kauffmann et al. 2003; Zakamska et al. 2003; Heckman et al. 2004; Reyes et al. 2008).
 While the correlation is apparent, it has a large scatter, as noted in earlier studies (e.g., Heckman et al. 2004; Reyes et al. 2008).
 The mean linear relation is:

-$$\log L{\text{[OIII]}\lambda 5007} \approx \log L{5100} - 2.5$$ , (2)

-with a scatter $\sim 0.35$ dex.
+$$\log L{\text{[OIII]}\lambda 5007} \approx \log L{5100} - 2.5 , \qquad (9)$$ with a scatter ~ 0.35 dex.
+Using the bolometric correction from Richards et al. (2006a), a crude conversion between $L{\rm [OIII]\lambda5007}$ and the quasar bolometric luminosity is: $L{\rm bol} \approx 3200 L{\rm [OIII]\lambda5007}$.